PokemonUnity/old-documentation/README.md

 # Pokémon Unity Wiki

+Obsolete as of 7/31/2019.
+The information contained in this repository *MAY OR MAY* NOT be accurate anymore!
 This resource will provide documentation for the Pokémon Unity Framework. (abbv. as 'PkUnity' or 'PkU') Tutorials are included for complicated steps in the development process such as working with Tiled2PKUnity or creating models for tilemaps in Blender.
 Alongside tutorials, there will be documentation on global functions such as modifying debug data.
 There will also be instructions for changes made in the develop branch if you're using develop over master.